weltliteratur/blog/_posts/2016-09-29-Mistranslated-Dates-in-Literature.markdown

 Some sort of weird adaptation could be the reason for some of the above-cited examples.
 But I really don't know.
 The question is: Are all these examples plain mistakes?
 Or are there reasons for the way those dates were mistranslated?

 (For hints, drop me a line [on Twitter](https://twitter.com/umblaetterer), via mail, or use the comment field below.)

+## Update

+On October 3rd, Jürgen Hermes published a great follow-up to this post (in German): **["Zum Tag der Daten-Einheit"](https://texperimentales.hypotheses.org/1813)**.
+In which he interprets the "mistranslations" relating to "The Count of Monte Cristo" as "belated copyediting" by German and Polish translators.
+Especially the Polish translator applied some effort to repair the flawed timeline of the original novel.
+The same effort might be behind some of the other mistranslations, too.
+The example from "Jekyll and Hyde" was also pointing into that direction.